 The data in the pie graph or chart comes from research done at the Global Ministry Center of the Church of the Nazarene.

-Another survey cited by the International Bible Society indicated that 83% of Christians make their first commitment to Jesus between the ages of 4 and 14, that is, when they are children or early youth.
-Surverys done by the Barna Research Group indicate that American children ages 5 to 13 have a 32% probability of accepting Christ, but youth or teens aged 14 to 18 have only a 14% probability of doing so.
-Unbelieving adults age 19 and over have just a 6% probability of becoming Christians.
+Another survey cited by the International Bible Society indicated that 83% of Christians make their first commitment to Jesus between the ages of 4 and 14, thus when they are children or early youth.
+Surveys done by the Barna Research Group indicate that American children age 5 to 13 have a 32% probability of accepting Christ, but youth or teens aged 14 to 18 have only a 14% probability of doing so.
+Unbelieving adults ages 19 and over have just a 6% probability of becoming Christians.

 This data illustrates the importance of influencing children to consider making a decision to follow Christ and embrace Him as Savior and Lord.